miamibc/joker-telegram-bot/src/Plugin/README.md

 - `random_delay` (int, default 5) - delay before random advice will be sent

 Thanks for idea [D0b3rm4nN](https://gist.github.com/bcdober)

+## Allo Plugin

+Few people in our chat started to add "allo" to their messages, even it's not a phone call.
+It's a meme or what, don't know, so I wrote this short plugin to reply instantly to all "alloing" in our chat and (hopefully) make less of them.

 ## Anek Plugin